Steam Deck: LCD models

 As Valve considered options for bringing a handheld device to market, they set a priority that the device had to be able to play nearly the entirety of the Steam game catalogue, and rejected possible hardware that moved away from the standard x86-based processing structure that would have been easier to implement in handheld form but would have limited what games would be available.
 Only through recent discussions with AMD and their current product lines was Valve able to identify a technical approach that would meet the goal of a handheld device capable of playing all Steam games without overtaxing the processor unit.
 The developers considered the Steam Deck to be future-proof.
 While the specifications are modest compared to high-end gaming computers, they felt that the performance was at a good place that would be acceptable for many years, while still looking at newer software improvements, such as the addition of AMD's FidelityFX Super Resolution (FSR).
 Though they do not have any current designs for a successor, Valve stated that there would likely be future iterations of the hardware in years to come, but the company expects the timing of releases to depend on the current state of processor technology and handheld device limitations rather than a regular upgrade cycle.

+After the Steam Deck OLED was announced on November 9, 2023, the 64 GB LCD and 512 GB LCD models were discontinued.
+The two discontinued models received price cuts and would be sold until the beginning of December 2024, when they received a further price cut and stock ran out.

+Around December 20, 2025, the remaining 256 GB LCD model was quietly discontinued, with a similar note that production had ended and that it would continue to be available until stock ran out.
+Around February 17, 2026, stock ran out for the 256 GB LCD model (as well as both OLED models).